Diagnostic Imaging

 Bone density scanning, also called dual-energy x-ray absorptiometry (DEXA) or bone densitometry, is an enhanced form of x-ray technology that is used to measure bone loss.
 DEXA is today's established standard for measuring bone mineral density (BMD).
 DEXA is performed on both hips and the lower spine.
 DEXA is most often used to diagnose osteoporosis, a condition that often affects women after menopause but may also be found in men and rarely in children.
 Osteoporosis involves a gradual loss of calcium, as well as structural changes, causing the bones to become thinner, more fragile and more likely to break.

+Clarke County Hospital utilizes an in-house MRI, available Monday through Friday.
 Magnetic resonance imaging (MRI) uses a powerful magnetic field, radio waves and a computer to produce detailed pictures of the body's internal structures that are clearer, more detailed and more likely in some instances to identify and accurately characterize disease than other imaging methods.
 It is used to evaluate the body for a variety of conditions, including tumors and diseases of the liver, heart, bowel, joints, and spine.
 MRI is noninvasive and does not use ionizing radiation.
-CCH uses a mobile service for MRI that is here on Mondays and Thursdays.
+We also offer MRI arthrograms, an advanced imaging procedure, of the hip and shoulder joints.
+An arthrogram is a test that helps healthcare providers diagnose joint issues.
+These tests can show ligament, tendon and cartilage conditions in precise detail.

 Nuclear Medicine